vtex-apps/product-quantity/README.md

 This block may be used inside the `store.product` block.

-To use it, you must declare its use in your `store.product` children array or inside a `flex-layout` inside `store.produc`.
+To use it, you must declare its use in your `store.product` children array or inside a `flex-layout` inside `store.product`.

 An example of usage in a `blocks.json`: